-Ohio child-sex and human-trafficking sting nabs more than 100, including church leader, ER doctor: report
+Ohio child sex trafficking sting nabs more than 100, including church leader, ER doctor: report

 Ohio Attorney General Dave Yost said the four-part simultaneous operation involved more than 30 law enforcement agencies.
 The probe also focused on nailing those who went beyond preying on children to have sex with them and also sought to sell vulnerable individuals into human trafficking.

-Of those arrested, 36 additional men were charged with trying to buy sex.
-One man was arrested for promoting prostitution.
-43 women were arrested for selling sex.
-Those women were connected with social services aimed at rehabilitating human trafficking victims, WBNS-TV reported.
+Among those arrested, 36 men were charged with trying to buy sex and one man was arrested for promoting prostitution.
+Forty-three women were arrested for selling sex — they were connected with social services aimed at rehabilitating human trafficking victims, WBNS-TV reported.